 - Strategy The combined companies produce almost 700 pharmaceutical products.
 Pharmieco has registrations for these products and exports more than 500 of them to about 20 countries.
-Therapeutic areas include anti-infective agents, central nervous system (CNS) treatments, cardiovascular drugs, gastrointestinal drugs and respiratory tract medication.
+Therapeutic areas include anti-infective agents, central nervous system treatments, cardiovascular drugs, gastrointestinal drugs and respiratory tract medication.
 The company also manufactures more than 35 different APIs, with its product portfolio thus well suited to meet local demand.
 However, competition from larger players will continue to intensify, requiring further investment into manufacturing capacities and product mix.
-Nevertheless, Pharmieco may choose to concentrate on exports, which already account for a sizeable part of its activities. - RecentSince the establishment of Pharmieco, the Iranian industry has increased the supply of pharmaceuticals to the domestic market from 20% to 95%.
-Pharmaceutical plants have increased from 30 to 56 units and are expected to reach 86 units. - Financial Data Pharmieco does not feature in the top-10 pharmaceutical players in the country.
+Nevertheless, Pharmieco may choose to concentrate on exports, which already account for a sizeable part of its activities. - Financial Data Pharmieco does not feature in the top-10 pharmaceutical players in the country.
 We estimate that its annual revenues in the country are in the region of USD30mn, with around twice as much achieved from exports.